Material on this website: copyright 1997-2014. It may be

 receivers.
 The frequency is very stable and it can be calibrated to WWV.

-The digitized data is sent to the PC via the RS232 port.
+The digitized data is sent to the PC via the USB port.
 Power for the

 analyzer can be obtained from a small DC power supply or a battery.
 With a